-London fire: Queen reflects on 'sombre national mood' - BBC News
+Queen reflects on 'sombre national mood'

 - Grenfell Tower wall of condolence - read the tributes

+The prime minister has committed £5m for clothes, food and emergency supplies but was heckled with chants of "coward" after meeting survivors of the fire on Friday.

+First Secretary of State Damian Green has defended her, saying the criticism was "unfair" and she was "as distraught as all of us".

-The £5m Grenfell Tower Residents' Discretionary Fund, announced by Mrs May, includes the aim to re-house residents within three weeks as close to where they lived before as possible, to pay for temporary housing in the meantime and to provide extra financial assistance.
+The £5m Grenfell Tower Residents' Discretionary Fund includes the aim to re-house residents within three weeks as close to where they lived before as possible, to pay for temporary housing in the meantime and to provide extra financial assistance.

+On Friday night, hundreds of mourners stood arm in arm at a vigil and held a two-minute silence for victims of the fire.

+It came after emergency services spent a third day searching for bodies in the burnt-out tower in North Kensington.

 So far in the investigation: